psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 ...

 Philo is thanked for his proposed endeavours to enlarge our circulation.
-We trust all our friends and correspondents will foll Philo's example by bringing Notes and Queries to the notice of such of their friends as take an interest in literary pursuits.
+We trust all our friends and correspondents will follow Philo's example by bringing Notes and Queries to the notice of such of their friends as take an interest in literary pursuits.
 For it is obvious that they will understand the usefulness of our Paper, in proportion as they increase its circulation.

 ...